background-image

 Enjoy the resort

 As a real year-round mountain community, downtown Revelstoke has a habit of making you feel right at home.
 The vibrant streets are lined with small independent shops and eateries, and you’re likely to get chatting with the locals wherever you go.
 Whether it’s down to the spectacular views or the incredible ski slopes, this is a genuinely happy resort that will sweep you up in its enthusiasm for outdoor life.
 As well as offering a wealth of thrilling ways to access the best skiing, Revelstoke lays on winter experiences everyone can enjoy.
-Try exploring these majestic landscapes by dog sled, snowshoe, fat bike or even paraglider.
+Try exploring these majestic landscapes by helicopter, snowshoe, fat bike or even paraglider.

 Where to stay